CCBR/HowTos/docs/UCSC/creating_inputs.md

 In order to use the genomic broswer features, sample files must be created.

 ### Individual sample files
 For individual samples, where peak density is to be observed, bigwig formatted files must be generated.
-If using the CCBR/CARLISLE pipeline these are automatically generated as outputs of the pipeline (WORKDIR/results/bigwig).
-If not using this pipeline, example code is provided below for the file generation.
+If using the CCBR pipelines these are automatically generated as outputs of the pipeline (`WORKDIR/results/bigwig`).
+In many cases, scaling or normalization of bigwig is required to visualize multiple samples in comparison with each other.
+See various [deeptools](https://deeptools.readthedocs.io/en/develop/content/tools/bamCompare.html?highlight=normalizeUsing#read-coverage-normalization-options) options for details/ideas.
+If not using CCBR pipelines, example code is provided below for the file generation.
 ```
 modue load ucsc